mmaster2020/110project/index.md

 ## Who am I as a Programmer?
 I am a proficient programmer and have so much to learn ahead of me.
 As of now I have learned how to code in
-- java
+- Java
-- python
+- Python
-- javascript
+- Javascript
 - C++
 - C#
 - HTML